John Harvey Kellogg: Incorrect uses of the water cure

 Although Kellogg praised hydropathy for its many uses, he did acknowledge its limits.
 "In nearly all cases, sunlight, pure air, rest, exercise, proper food, and other hygienic agencies are quite as important as water.
 Electricity, too, is a remedy which should not be ignored; and skillful surgery is absolutely indispensable in not a small number of cases."
 With this belief, he went on to criticize many medical figures who misused or overestimated hydropathy in the treating of disease.
 Among these, he criticized what he referred to as "Cold-Water Doctors" who would recommend the same remedy regardless of the type of ailment or temperament of the patient.
 These doctors would prescribe ice-cold baths in unwarmed rooms even during the harshest winters.
 In his opinion, this prejudicial approach to illness resulted in converting hydropathy to a more heroic type of treatment where many became obsessed with taking baths in ice-cold water.
 He addresses the negative consequences that resulted from this "infatuation", among them tuberculosis and other diseases.
 This dangerous habit was only exacerbated by physicians who used hydropathy in excess.
 Kellogg recounts an instance where a patient with a low typhus fever was treated with 35 cold packs while in a feeble state and, not to the surprise of Kellogg, died.
 Kellogg posits this excessive and dangerous use of hydropathy as a return to the "violent processes" of bloodletting, antimony, mercury and purgatives.
 Kellogg also criticizes the ignorance in "Hydropathic Quacks" as well as in Preissnitz, the founder of modern hydropathy, himself.
 Kellogg states that the "Quacks" as well as Preissnitz are ignorant for overestimating the hydropathy as a "cure-all" remedy without understanding the true nature of disease.

-Views on sexuality

-Both as a doctor and an Adventist, Kellogg was an advocate of sexual abstinence.
-As a physician, Kellogg was well aware of the damaging impact of sexually transmissible diseases such as syphilis, which was incurable before the 1910s.

-Kellogg devoted large amounts of his educational and medical work to discouraging sexual activity on the basis of dangers both scientifically understood at the time – as in sexually transmissible diseases – and those taught by the Seventh-day Adventist Church.
-Kellogg was an adherent of the teachings of Ellen G. White and Sylvester Graham.
-Graham, who inspired the creation of the graham cracker, advocated keeping the diet plain to prevent sexual arousal.

-Kellogg's work on diet was influenced by the belief that a plain and healthy diet, with only two meals a day, would reduce sexual feelings.

-Those experiencing temptation were to avoid stimulating food and drinks, and eat very little meat, if any.